fANZYo/my-portfolio/README.md

   * **React**:
   Even though the website won't have much re-rendering it will be good practice.
   * **Express**:
-  For SSR and API calls on the projects page and blogpost page as well as a small CMS.
+  For API calls on the projects page and blogpost page as well as a small CMS.

 ## Sass
 Using Sass via node-sass-chokidar as recommended by create-react-app.